KalyaniKarde12/KalyaniKarde12/README.md

 ### 👋 Hi, I'm Kalyani Karde

-🎓 Computer Engineering Student trained and certified in SAP ABAP
+🎓 Computer Engineering student trained and certified in SAP ABAP
 💡 Also passionate about building full-stack web apps and solving real-world problems with code
 🌱 Currently learning: SAP ABAP, RAP and BTP, Advanced React, and AIML